jhdcruz/kipher/README.md

 - `encryptBare`
 - `decryptBare`

-The parameters requires all the necessary data for the encryption/decryption process individually such as IV, key, AADs, whatever that is applicable.
-Here **you can decrypt data that was encrypted by a different method or library**.
+Requires all the necessary data for the encryption/decryption process, such as IV, key, AADs, whatever that is applicable.

+**You can decrypt data that was encrypted by a different method or library**.
 Unless they involve a different or custom implementation of the encryption/decryption process.

 ## Compatibility